prometheus/snmp_exporter/README.md

 special cases are expected.
 The varying levels of SNMP MIB-parsing support across different languages also means that a single language may not be practical.

+## Extending modules

+To add new modules to be scraped by the SNMP exporter, edit the yaml files found under snmp.yml.d, and then run:

+    cat snmp.yml.d/*.yml > snmp.yml

+That file can then be used as the configuration file.